Demons have demons too

 This isn’t to say that Hellboy is without merit, there are some really entertaining action sequences, David Harbour is fun to watch as Hellboy, the character design is really imaginative and there are a couple of scenes that are legitimately scary, reminding me of Marshall’s previous films Dog Solders and The Decent, both of which I really enjoyed.

-Sadly however most of the enjoyable aspects of the film are let down by poor character development, bad CGI and a plot where there is way to much going on, not helped by multiple flash back sequences that not only slow the film down but also overly complicate it in the process.
+Sadly however most of the enjoyable aspects of the film are let down by poor character development, bad CGI and a plot where there is a way too much going on, not helped by multiple flashback sequences that not only slow the film down but also overly complicate it in the process.

 Not only this just we are introduced to so many new characters throughout the film, that go on to disappear or die before the end of the film, it’s almost as if the makers didn’t know what to do with them so took the easy option every time, but it’s seemingly okay because most if not all of them weren’t developed at all, which is a real shame when you have an actor such as Ian McShane being wasted in a role that doesn’t utilise his skills and relegates him to nothing more than a two-dimensional role.